-Through the Master Trust, the Plan allows participants to direct the investment of their account balance in a number of funds that invest in collective trust funds, stocks, bonds, mutual funds, and other investment securities.
-The values of certain investment securities are exposed to risks from a variety of factors, such as liquidity, changes in interest rates, fluctuations in market conditions and changes in the credit standing of issuers of investment securities.
-Due to the level of risk associated with certain investment securities and the sensitivity of certain fair value estimates to changes in valuation assumptions, it is at least reasonably possible that changes in the fair values of investment securities will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the Statement of Net Assets Available for Benefits.
+Through the Master Trust, the Plan allows participants to direct the investment of their account balance in a number of funds that invest in collective trust funds, stocks, mutual funds, and other investments.
+The values of certain investments are exposed to risks from a variety of factors, such as liquidity, changes in interest rates, fluctuations in market conditions and changes in the credit standing of issuers of investments.
+Due to the level of risk associated with certain investments and the sensitivity of certain fair value estimates to changes in valuation assumptions, it is at least reasonably possible that changes in the fair values of investments will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the Statement of Net Assets Available for Benefits.